gearglow/ReptiliaWithATwist/Chapters/010 - A Busy Weekend.md

 "I managed to get the lightning ward, at least," Hermione reported.

 "Wonderful!"
 Elysia crowed.
-"Now I can show you a nifty little spell I found in a travelogue from Hawai'i.
+"Now I can show you a nifty little spell I found in a travelogue from Polynesia.
 It used to be used for fishing, and now apparently they use it on tourists who get too handsy.
 Room, if you would?"

 The lights dimmed, and a metal pole rose from the floor, roughly as tall as Elysia.
-She raised her wand and jabbed it forward, intoning, "_limahana!_" A spark jolted from her wand with an audible crackle, arcing from the tip of her wand to the metal pole.
+She raised her wand and jabbed it forward, intoning, "_hiko!_" A spark jolted from her wand with an audible crackle, arcing from the tip of her wand to the metal pole.
 She held it for a few seconds, the electric glow casting dancing shadows.

 As she released the spell, the lights came back up and the pole retreated back into the floor.